syedfarooq789/TodoApp/README.md

 tests is written for server using jest and supertest whereas tests is written for client using jest, enzyme and react testing library

 # How to run the app locally:
+First got inside client folder and create .env file.
+Add SKIP_PREFLIGHT_CHECK=true inside file.
 To run the application write "npm run start-application" it will start both server and client concurrently

 # How to run the tests: